 Digital Anal Rectal Exam

-- The healthcare provider uses their gloved finger to feel the wall of the anus to detect any lumps, warts or ulcerations.
+A healthcare provider inserts their gloved finger into the anus.
+This is done to feel the wall of the anus to detect any lumps, warts or ulcerations.

 High Resolution Anoscopy

 In anoscopy, a small plastic tube is inserted into the anus.
 The inside of the anus can be better seen this way.
 In high resolution anoscopy, a special microscope called a colposcope is used to view the anus through the plastic tube.
 If an abnormal area is seen, a biopsy (tissue sample) can be taken with these tools.

 Anal cytology can detect abnormal lesions or pre-cancerous lesions in the anus.
 Results are often reported as:

 - High-grade squamous intraepithelial lesions or HSIL.
 These are moderate to severe abnormalities (dysplasia).
 These can progress to cancer over time.